OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-103.md

 ## Psalm 103:13

 > Just as a father shows compassion to his children,
-> So the Lord shows compassion to those who revere Him.
+> So the Lord shows compassion to those who fear Him.

 ## Psalm 103:14